 1. Some large products ship via LTL common carriers, not UPS.
-Please note that free shipping is to buildings with loading docks suitable for freight trucks.
+Please note that shipping is to buildings with loading docks suitable for freight trucks.
 Receiving situations requiring lift gates will incur additional charges from the freight line.

 2. Deliveries are during normal business hours of 8 to 5, Monday through Friday.
 Some locations are so busy during the day that deliveries have to be made outside business hours because of local ordinances or building codes.
 These will require additional charges.

 3. Deliveries to secured areas which require inspection prior to entry require additional charges.

 4. We don't do inside delivery, receiving, installation, or setup.
 Sorry.
 We have it brought to your facility via UPS or freight line, depending on the size.
 No, we don't use FedEx or the US Postal Service because FedEx has a pickup charge and the Postal Service doesn't have the level of tracking information we require.

 5. Yes, we can ship via express methods, but you have to pay for it.
 Please note that this applies only to the shipping part of a transaction; we can't make the factories move any faster.
 If the factory tells us that a product has to be manufactured, there are processes that really can't be made to happen any faster than they already do.
 We've tried.
 And yes, we will indeed ask the factory on your behalf if they can perhaps get it out any faster, just please don't rely on that.
 But we will indeed try.
 And once it ships, yes, it can go via an express method if you want to pay for that.

 6. As usual, if you live in Alaska or Hawaii, you're going to pay more.

 7. No, we don't ship outside the United States.
 The paperwork is ridiculous and the penalties if you make a mistake are draconian to an astonishing degree.